Revisiting Event Study Designs: Robust and Efficient Estimation

-Second, Equation \ref{eq:dynamicOLS} imposes strong restrictions on causal effect heterogeneity (\ref{assu:A2}), with treatment (and anticipation) effects assumed to only vary by horizon $h$ and not across units and periods otherwise.
-Most often, this is done without an \emph{a priori }justification.
-If the lags are binned into the term with $\tau_{b+}$, the effects are further assumed time-invariant once $b$ periods have elapsed since the event.

-Finally, dynamic specifications do not explicitly define the estimands $\tau_{h}$ as particular averages of heterogeneous causal effects, even though researchers estimating them often admit that the effects may indeed vary across observations.
-Instead, the OLS coefficients for $\tau_{h}$ are interpreted as averages of causal effects for horizon $h$ with unspecified weights, which are presumed reasonable.

-Besides dynamic specifications, Equation \ref{eq:dynamicOLS} also nests a very common specification used when a researcher is interested in a single parameter summarizing all causal effects.
+Besides dynamic specifications, equation \ref{eq:dynamicOLS} also nests a very common specification used when a researcher is interested in a single parameter summarizing all causal effects.
 With $a=b=0$, we have the \emph{``static''} specification in which a single treatment indicator is included:

-In line with our \ref{sec:Setting} setting, the static equation imposes the parallel trends and no anticipation \ref{assu:A1,assu:NoAnticip}.
-However, it also makes a particularly strong version of \ref{assu:A2} \textemdash{} that all treatment effects are the same.
+In line with our \ref{sec:Setting} setting, the static equation imposes the parallel trends and no anticipation \ref{assu:A1,assu:A2}.
+However, it also makes a particularly strong version of \ref{assu:A3} \textemdash{} that all treatment effects are the same.
 Moreover, the target estimand is again not written out as an explicit average of potentially heterogeneous causal effects.

-In the rest of this section we turn to the problems with OLS estimation of Equations \ref{eq:dynamicOLS} and \ref{eq:staticOLS}.
-We explain how these issues result from the conflation of the target estimand, \ref{assu:NoAnticip} and \ref{assu:A2}, providing a new and unified perspective on the problems of static and dynamic OLS-based methods.
-Specifically, in \ref{subsec:Underidentification,subsec:Negative-Weighting,subsec:Spurious} we focus on the three problems originally identified in \citet{DeChaisemartin2015} (for negative weights) and our original manuscript \citep{Borusyak2017}: underidentification of the fully-dynamic regression, negative weighting in the static regression, and spurious identification of the long-run effects.
-In \ref{subsec:OtherLimitations} we discuss how our framework also relates to other problems that have since been pointed out by \citet{Roth2018a} and \citet{Abraham2018}.
+In the rest of this section we turn to the challenges associated with OLS estimation of equations \ref{eq:dynamicOLS} and \ref{eq:staticOLS}.
+We explain how these issues result from the conflation of the target estimand, \ref{assu:A2} and \ref{assu:A3}, providing a new and unified perspective on the problems of static and dynamic specifications with restricted treatment effect heterogeneity.